TernaryFortress/Privacy-Checklist/README.md

 Triangulation - A tactic in which an adversary attempts to learn your exact IP address or location, so that they can target you.

-Cross-Site Scripting (XSS) - A tactic in which an adversary attempts to exploit poor sanitation of user content in a web application in order to execute arbitrary code.
+Cross-Site Scripting (XSS) - A tactic in which an adversary attempts to exploit poor sanitation of user content or loose scripting permissions in a web application in order to execute arbitrary code.

 Supply-Chain Attack - A tactic in which an adversary attempts to alter the software or data at the point-of-upload.
 Any downloads of the software will be tainted, with no recourse.